fgl27/SmartTwitchTV/README.md

 ![install_app10](https://fgl27.github.io/smarttv-twitch/screenshot/install/install_app10.png)

-* If it fail during the installation make shore you don't have any other Twitch application installed on the TV, to uninstall the app manually, just open the **"apps"** application find all twitch app you have install in **"my app"** tab hold down the enter/select key on the top of the app and choose delete, after you have delete all twitch apps, try to install again.
+* If it fail during the installation make shore you don't have any other Twitch.TV application installed on the TV, to uninstall the app manually, just open the **"apps"** application find all Twitch.TV app you have install in **"my app"** tab hold down the enter/select key on the top of the app and choose delete, after you have delete all Twitch.TV apps, try to install again.
 * This app can update it self on 99% of the update cases, so this installation process will only be needed to be redone on a major update were the change are not possible to be done by the app it self, the app will warn the user the day there is a need to update manually and then will be necessary to redo the installation process.

 ## In doubt or a featuring request [open a issue](https://github.com/fgl27/smarttv-twitch/issues/new)